-'''

--t taskname: name of task to perform

--T filename: name of file containing list of tasknames

--e epersonID: (email address) will be superuser if unspecified

--i identifier: Id of object to curate.
-May be (1) a handle (2) a workflow Id or (3) 'all' to operate on the

-whole repository

--q queue: name of queue to process - -i and -q are mutually exclusive

--1 limit: maximum number of objects in Context cache.
-If absent, unlimited objects may be added.

--s scope: declare a scope for database transactions.
-Scope must be: (1) 'open' (default value) (2) 'curation'

-or (3) 'object'

--v emit verbose output

--r - emit reporting to standard out

-'''
+''' -t taskname: name of task to perform -T filename: name of file containing list of tasknames -e epersonID: (email address) will be superuser if unspecified -i identifier: Id of object to curate.
+May be (1) a handle or (2) 'all' to operate on the whole repository -q queue: name of queue to process - -i and -q are mutually exclusive -l limit: maximum number of objects in Context cache.
+If absent, unlimited objects may be added. -s scope: declare a scope for database transactions.
+Scope must be: (1) 'open' (default value) (2) 'curation' or (3) 'object' -v emit verbose output -r - emit reporting to standard out '''